 1991 PPA Perennial Plant of the Year

-I bought my Heuchera ‘Palace Purple’ from Lowe’s in the spring of 2014 and planted it in the shade bed with the Hosta and Ajuga reptans ‘Chocolate Chips’ I had brought with me from Mississippi.
+I bought my Heuchera ‘Palace Purple’ from Lowe’s in the spring of 2014 and planted it in the shade bed with the Hosta and Ajuga reptans ‘Chocolate Chip’ I had brought with me from Mississippi.
 I had tried Heuchera ‘Purple Petticoats’ when I lived at the mansion in Mississippi, but it just didn’t work out…

 Heuchera ‘Purple Palace’ was originally found growing in a palace in England.
 (Ummm, if you read the link to the Royal Botanical Garden below, you will find out the “palace” was inside the Royal Botanic Garden.)
 It is believed to be a Heuchera micrantha x H. villosa hybrid.
 It was then crossed with Heuchera americana to get the cultivar ‘Palace Purple’ that we know today.
 In fact, that cultivar has been the most popular selling Heuchera for 20 years straight.